programmatordev/kirby-starter/README.md

 - `owner` same as the `admin` role, but with **no access** to the `system` and `languages` panels;
 - `editor` same as the `owner` role, but with **no access** to the `users` panel.

-Since the `admin` role is intended for the developers only, it will be invisible to all other roles.
+Since the `admin` role is intended for developers only, it will be invisible to all other roles.
 This is, the users with this role will not appear in the `users` panel and searches, or be accessible.

 To disable this behavior, set the `hideAdminUsers` to `false`: